sipeed/sipeed_wiki/docs/hardware/en/tang/tang-primer-20k/examples/lite/blink.md

 <img src="./../../../../../../../news/others/20k_lite_start/assets/crystal_port.png" alt="crystal_port" width=45%>

-Take consideration in the IO screen printing on the ext_board, we decide to use the L14 pin on the ext_board for flashing.
+Taking into consideration the IO screen printing on the ext_board, we decide to use the L14 pin on the ext_board for flashing.

 ![l14_port](./../../../../../../../news/others/20k_lite_start/assets/l14_port.png)